-Within the framework of ZB project, emission and consumption levels for each site are compared with those referred to in BREFs conclusions.
+Within the framework of the ZB project, emission and consumption levels for each site are compared with those referred to in BREFs conclusions.
 Tables with streams concentrations, products, emissions, and efficiency of procedures in comparison with BREFs will be presented.
 Corrective actions and/or recommendations will be proposed.

-6.2 Best Available Techniques Reference Document of the Textiles Industry
+8.2.
+Best Available Techniques Reference Document of the Textiles Industry

-6.2.1 General Information
+8.2.1.
+General Information

-Global textile market size is estimated to \$ 1,041.8 billion in 2020, and an annual growth of 4.4 % is expected for the period 2021-2028 [17].
+The global textile market size is estimated to be \$ 1,041.8 billion in 2020, and annual growth of 4.4 % is expected for the period 2021-2028 [17].

 Textile is one of the most complicated types of industry that has one of the longest chains.
-At this sector, most Enterprises are of Small and Medium scale.
+In this sector, most Enterprises are of small and medium scale.
 The main three end-uses of this highly fragmented and heterogeneous sector are clothing, home furnishing, and industrial use.